 Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[July 21 and 22, 2013 (see calendar) is the disappearance day of Srila Sanatana Gosvami.
+[This year, 2014, July 11 and 12 around the world (see calendar) is the disappearance day of Srila Sanatana Gosvami.
 We hope you enjoy the following excerpts from Srila Bhaktivedanta Narayana Gosvami Maharaja's booklet called Siva-Tattva, wherein Lord Siva's relationship with Sri Sanatana Gosvami is beautifully described.]

 A brahmana in Kasi Varanasi once prayed to Lord Siva, "I want to give my daughter in marriage, but I have no money.
 Please give me money."
 Lord Siva told him, "Go to Vrndavana and meet with Srila Sanatana Gosvami.
 You can ask him to give you some wealth for your daughter's marriage."